 Select a an exam type

-You will need a good honours degree and a Masters degree in a relevant subject.
+You will need a good honours degree or a Masters degree in a relevant subject.
 A well-developed research proposal is also essential.

 Students living in